ncatlab/nlab-content/pages/6/5/1/0/10156/content.md

 +-- {: .num_prop #KaehlerPolarizedIsHolomorphic}
 ###### Proposition

-The K&#228;hler-polarized sections are precisely the holomorphic sections.
+The Kähler-polarized sections are precisely the holomorphic sections.

 =--